MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-cost-adjustment.md

 ## Detecting the Adjustment
  The task of detecting if cost adjustment should occur is primarily performed by the Item Jnl.\-Post Line routine, while the task of calculating and generating cost adjustment entries is performed by the **Adjust Cost – Item Entries** batch job.

  To be able to forward costs, the detection mechanism determines which sources have changed in costs and to which destination these costs should be forwarded.
-The following three detection functions exist in [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]:
+The following three detection functions exist in ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]-->:

 -   Item Application Entry